mrazjava/moo/readme.md

  * Server JMX reporting
  * Console UI

-![Moo Shell UI in Action](/docs/images/moo-ui-shell-tmux.png?raw=true "Shell UI Screenshot")
+## Screenshot
+![Moo Shell UI in Action](/docs/images/moo-ui-shell-tmux.png?raw=true "Shell UI Screenshot") Here we have a 4 way tmux session.
+In the left upper corner we're running moo server.
+In the right upper we have a moo reader which displays chat activity.
+In both bottom corners, we're running two instances of a writer, simulating user chat experience.
+In a typical use case, end user would run one instance of a reader and writer only.

 ## First things first
 -----------